bemmex/tris/README.md

 ## how to compile

-1. cd src
-2. make
+1. make
-3. make run
+2. make run

 ### Dependencies
 Before compiling make sure you have ncurses dev install